BARE: Leveraging Base Language Models for Few-Shot Synthetic Data Generation: Motivation

 \subsection{Investigation Results}

-\paragraph{Diversity.} Looking at the pairwise cosine similarity distributions of the embeddings of the generated dataset in \cref{results-spam-diversity} (and recalling \cref{abstract-diversity}), the base distribution is consistently shifted to the left, indicating that the base model generations are more diverse and correspond with a decrease in average similarity (\cref{diversity-table}).
-The higher diversity of base models is more strikingly shown in the coverage of generated classes for Newsgroups (\cref{results-newsgroups-coverage}), where over $500$ generations the Instruct model covers only 14 of the 20 classes.
-In contrast, the Base model covers every class except 1 (\texttt{talk.religion.misc}).

-This trend is reflected in \cref{diversity-table}, with all domains except one showing results for base models with higher diversity.
-Upon inspection, we attribute the reversal in trend in LCB TOP to the base model repeating phrases from the examples in the prompt.
+\paragraph{Diversity.} From the pairwise cosine similarity distributions of the embeddings in \cref{results-spam-diversity} (and recalling \cref{abstract-diversity}), we see the base distribution is consistently further to the left, indicating that the base model generations are more diverse.
+The better diversity of base models is further reflected in \cref{diversity-table}, with all domains except one showing lower mean similarity for base models, indicating higher diversity.
+Upon inspection, we attribute the reversal in trend in LCB TOP to the base model repeating phrases from the examples.
 This is related to potential issues with the quality of base model generations, which we discuss below.